Articles on: Signals and Automation

 Open a text editor, such as the one you used to record your API key and secret for the signal bot.

-Copy the following code into the editor:
+Copy the following two sets of code into the editor:

 {